speudusa/csharp-web-development-wiki/Lesson-15-(SQL-Part-2).md

-# Class 15: The SQL Sequel
+# Lesson 15: The SQL Sequel

 ## In the prep work this week, the students learned